-Driving in dense fog can feel like driving while wearing a blindfold.
+Driving in fog can feel like driving while wearing a blindfold.
 Objects, such as other vehicles or traffic signals, may not be visible until the last moment – sometimes too late to take proper corrective action.

 Additional tips for driving in fog